 Is May a good time to visit the Galapagos?

 Off-Peak Season: May in the Galapagos Islands is part of the transition period between the hot and rainy season and the cooler, drier season.
-The islands are not as crowded as during the peak months of December and January, and March/April (the schools’ Spring Break) providing a more serene experience.
+The islands are not as crowded as during the peak months of December/January and March/April (the school holiday periods during the Warm & Wet season) providing a more serene experience.
 However, it’s worth remembering that the Galapagos Islands are an all-year destination and can really be enjoyed at any time of the year.

-Photos from May: All the photos in this article were taken during the month of May, either at Galapagos Safari Camp or on one of our Safaris (these will be uploaded shortly!).
+Photos from May: All the photos in this article were taken during the month of May, either at Galapagos Safari Camp or on one of our Safaris.

 Galapagos in May: At a Glance